What's left as Jan. 6 panel sprints to year-end finish

 Members of the committee are still debating how aggressively to pursue testimony from Trump and former Vice President Mike Pence.

-Some have have questioned whether calling Pence — he resisted Trump’s pressure to try and block Biden’s certification on Jan.
-6 — is needed since many of his closest aides have already testified.
-His top lawyer at the White House, Greg Jacob, testified at one of the committee’s hearings in June and characterized much of Pence’s thought process during the time when Trump was pressuring him.
+Some have have questioned whether the committee needs to call Pence, who resisted Trump’s pressure to try and block Biden’s certification on Jan.
+6. Many of his closest aides have already testified, including Greg Jacob, his top lawyer at the White House who was with him during the insurrection as they hid from rioters who were threatening the vice president's life.
+Jacobs characterized much of Pence’s thought process during the time when Trump was pressuring him.

 The panel has been in discussions with Pence’s lawyers for months, without any discernible progress.
 Still, the committee could invite Pence for closed-door testimony or ask him to answer written questions.

 The calculation is different for the former president.
-Members have debated whether they need to call Trump, who is the focus of their probe but also a witness who has railed against the investigation, denied much of the evidence and who has floated the idea of presidential pardons for Jan.
+Members have debated whether they should call Trump, who is the focus of their probe but also a witness who has fought against the investigation in court, denied much of the evidence and floated the idea of presidential pardons for Jan.
 6 rioters.
-He is also facing scrutiny in several other investigations, including at the Justice Department and over the classified documents he took to his private club.
+Trump is also facing scrutiny in several other investigations, including at the Justice Department and over the classified documents he took to his private club.

 HOUSE REPUBLICANS